 Your employer could be a member of a managed care organization for workers’ compensation, which is certified by the Georgia State Board.
 There might not be a traditional or conformed panel, but instead, a notice that indicates details about the managed care board as well as a 24-hour toll-free number that can be called to get medical care around the clock.
 Your employer cannot restrict your right to choose any physician on the posted panel of physicians.
 For accidents that occurred on or after July 1, 2013, you can receive medical care for up to 400 weeks from the date of the accident.
 If the injury is labeled “catastrophic,” you can get medical care for life.

 Consult with an Atlanta Attorney to Discuss Your Workers’ Compensation Claim

 If you have suffered a workplace injury in Atlanta, you should consult with an experienced workers’ compensation attorney.
-The Bader Law Firm has helped countless Georgia workers who have been injured on the job get the workers’ compensation benefits that they are entitled to receive.
+The Bader Scott Injury Lawyers has helped countless Georgia workers who have been injured on the job get the workers’ compensation benefits that they are entitled to receive.
 Because workers’ compensation claims can be complicated and sometimes they are denied, you should always get an experienced accident injury lawyer to represent you and help you with your claim.
 Workers’ compensation attorneys do not get paid until you get a settlement, so you have no up front costs or nothing to lose.
 Schedule a free case evaluation today.